mofuss/mofuss/README.md

         * Contains mapping data at specified resolution corresponding to the analysis precision level (1000m here)

 #### Running Stage 1
+All R scripts are written to run on Windows and Linux, and would need to be modified to run on MacOS.

-* The sequence of scripts to run MoFuSS on the UNAM HPC cluster is the following:
+* The sequence of scripts for this stage is the following:
     * 1. `scripts/0_set_directories_and_region.R`
          * Use the hardwired option in the script to set these paths to the locations you selected for the 3 folders in the above step.
     * 2. `scripts/1_erase_all_win.R`